I am really excited about being able to use my skills and experience to help organisations achieve more and take real steps to develop their people.

 My role is considerably diverse and what I do varies from day to day.
-But the main focus of my role is to offer a highly bespoke consultancy service to organisations that require support in maximising their effectiveness.
-This can take many forms but what I specialise in is offering high level strategic support, which means helping with organisational design, and helping to implement this through highly bespoke change management programmes.
-Due to the need for really specific programme development, I often have to spend considerable time doing preparation and scope work with customers to ensure I (and they) fully understand what it is they are trying to achieve, why they want to achieve this, and how to make it happen.
+But the main focus is to offer a highly bespoke consultancy service to organisations that require support in maximising their effectiveness.
+This can take many forms but what I specialise in is offering high level strategic consultancy in the field of business change, Organisational Development, and Leadership and Management.
+Due to the need for really specific programme development, I often have to spend time working closely with customers to scope the requirement and ensure I (and they) fully understand what it is they are trying to achieve, why they want to achieve this, and how to make it happen.

 My main passion in life is travel and taking the time to meet different cultures and try new things.
-I recently completed a two year travel adventure where I decide to complete 50 different activities in a whole range of countries, this ranged from snake charming in Morocco to driving the Nashville music route in the US.
+I recently completed a two year travel adventure where I decide to complete 50 different activities in a whole range of countries, this ranged from snake charming in Morocco to driving the Nashville music route in the USA.

 It doesn’t matter how long you’ve been in a leadership role, there is always something new to learn...

 Supporting the agents of change

 Change is scary, at least for a lot of people it is.
 It creates uncertainty and a sense of unease, especially when it’s sudden or not handled correctly...